How Gojek Works – Business Model and Revenue Model Explained

 - Steps to make an app like Rappi & How Much Does It Cost

-Recently, it has become a unicorn after its US$550 million fundraise.
-The company is now at a US$1.3 billion valuation.
+Recently, it has become a unicorn after its US $550 million fundraisings.
+The company has raised $5.3 Billion in 13 rounds as of 2021 according to Crunchbase.
 With the backing of acclaimed investors like Google Mitsubishi, Astra International, Northstar, and more, Gojek became the first unicorn company in Indonesia.

 Some facts about Gojek